OSUKED/ElexonDataPortal/README.md

 Now that the client has been initialised we can make a request!

+One of the key abstractions within the `ElexonDataPortal` library is the handling of multiple requests over a date range specified through the `start_date` and `end_date` parameters.
 Each response will be automatically cleaned and parsed, then concatenated into a single Pandas DataFrame.
-This abstraction around date range requests is a key feature within the `ElexonDataPortal` library
+If a settlement period and date column can be identified in the returned data then a new column will be added with the local datetime for each data-point.
+N.b. that if passed as a string the start and end datetimes will be assumed to be in the local timezone for the UK

 ```python
 start_date = '2020-01-01'